-Interestingly, 85%PP is just slightly above 40km TT intensity and is in agreement with research in runners that found that training intensity that is around, or slightly above, race intensity is optimum for enhancing race performance.
+Interestingly, 85%PP is just slightly above 40km TT intensity.
+This is in agreement with research looking at endurance runners, which found that optimum interval training intensity should be around, or slightly above, target race intensity.

-Research in rowers has also demonstrated the benefits of sub-maximal HIIT sessions on rowing performance (Driller et al., 2009).
-In this study the use of 8 x 2.5 minute intervals at 90% vVO₂max improved 2000m rowing performance and relative VO₂max more than traditional training.
+Similar performance benefits have been seen with rowers (Driller et al., 2009).
+In this study, researchers found that using 8 x 2.5 minute intervals at 90% vVO2max was more effective at improving 2000m rowing performance and relative VO2max, than traditional training.

 Optimum recovery periods for submaximal HIIT workouts

 In order to maximise the benefits of submaximal HIIT training, recovery periods should be kept relatively short – ideally with a work to rest ratio of around 3:1 – 5:1 (Gosselin et al., 2012; Stepto et al., 1999; Babineau and Leger, 1997).

 It also appears that active recoveries are more effective than passive recoveries (Menzies et al., 2010;).